sepandhaghighi/longevity/regimen/README.md

 3. **Time-Restricted Feeding**

-These protocols allow individuals to consume ad libitum energy intake within specific windows, which induces fasting periods on a routine basis.
-Studies of <3 meals per day are indirect examinations of a prolonged daily or nightly fasting periods.
+These protocols allow individuals to consume ad-libitum energy intake within specific windows, which induces fasting periods on a routine basis.
+Studies of < 3 meals per day are indirect examinations of a prolonged daily or nightly fasting periods.

 ### Our Method